-David Hay - Member of Audit Committee, Member of Health, Safety, Environment and Indigenous Peoples Committee
+David Hay - Member of Audit Committee, Chair of Indigenous Peoples, Safety & Operations Committee

-David Hay is the Managing Director of Delgatie Incorporated a strategic advisory firm.
+David Hay is the Managing Director of Delgatie Incorporated, a strategic advisory firm.
 He is the former Vice-Chair and Managing Director of CIBC World Markets Inc., a role he held until 2015.
-From 2004 until 2010, he was President and Chief Executive Officer of New Brunswick Power Corporation and held senior investment banking roles, including Senior Vice-President and Director responsible for mergers and acquisitions with Merrill Lynch Canada and Managing Director of European mergers and acquisitions with Merrill Lynch Canada and Managing Director of Buropean mergers and acquisitions with Merrill Lynch International.
+From 2004 until 2010, he was President and Chief Executive Officer of New Brunswick Power Corporation.
+Prior to that Mr. Hay held senior investment banking roles as Senior Vice-President and Director responsible for mergers and acquisitions with Merrill Lynch Canada and Managing Director of European mergers and acquisitions with Merrill Lynch Canada in London, England.
 Mr. Hay spent the early part of his career as a practicing lawyer and taught at both the University of Toronto and University of New Brunswick.
 Mr. Hay was a Law Clerk to the Chief Justice of the High Court of the Supreme Court of Ontario from 1981 until 1982.

 Mr. Hay also sits on the boards of EPCOR Utilities Inc., and the Council of Clean and Reliable Energy.
-Prior directorships include Toronto Hydro-Electric System Limited, where he was Vice Chair and SHAD, which he Chaired.
+Prior directorships include Toronto Hydro-Electric System Limited, where he was Vice Chair, and Associated Electric & Gas Insurance Services Limited (AEGIS).
+Mr. Hay also chaired both the Beaverbrook Art Gallery and SHAD Canada.

 Mr. Hay holds a Bachelor of Laws from Osgoode Hall Law School, York University and a Bachelor of Arts from the University of Toronto (Victoria College).
 He is a Fellow of the Ivey Energy and Policy Institute and holds his ICD.D.

-Jessica L. McDonald - Member of Audit Committee, Member of Human Resources Committee
+Jessica L. McDonald - Member of Human Resources Committee, Member of Indigenous Peoples, Safety & Operations Committee

-Jessica McDonald has served as Chair of the Board for Canada Post since 2017.
-She also served as President and CEO of Canada Post on an interim basis from 2018 to 2019.
+Jessica McDonald is an independent corporate director serving on the boards of publicly traded companies in Canada and the United States.
+She served as Chair of the Board for Canada Post from 2017 to 2020 as well as serving as President and CEO of Canada Post on an interim basis for a year during that time.

 From 2014 to 2017, Ms. McDonald held the role of President and CEO at BC Hydro.
 Her prior experience also includes Chair of Powertech Labs, and Board Director for Powerex.
 She serves on the Member Council of Sustainable Development Technology Canada, and was previously a Visiting Fellow at Stanford's Center for Energy Policy and Finance.
-Ms. McDonald currently sits on the boards of the Greater Vancouver Board of Trade, as well as Coeur Mining and is Board Chair at Trevali Mining.
+Ms. McDonald currently sits on the boards of the Greater Vancouver Board of Trade, as well as Coeur Mining.
 She has extensive experience in government, including Deputy Minister to the Premier and Head of the Public Service of British Columbia.

 Ms. McDonald has been named to Canada's Top 100 Most Powerful Women Hall of Fame, Canada's Diversity 50, and Canada's Top 40 Under 40.
-She holds her ICD.D.
+She holds her ICD.D and CERT Certificate in Cybersecurity Oversight.